SIMOLANT 09/2024

 This is a two-dimensional analogue of the well-known Lennard-Jones potential.
 We do not use any real units – the units are defined by the above formula (and the Boltzmann constant k=1).

-Because of consistent implementation of NPT ensembles, the potential is truncated and smoothed.
+The potential is truncated and smoothed.
 The truncated potential equals the original one for r<C, otherwise

 u(r) = A(r² − cutoff²)² for r ∈ (C,cutoff),